jupyter/docker-stacks/docs/using/specifics.md

 0. Verify that the docker image (check the Dockerfile) and the Spark Cluster, which is being deployed, run the same version of Spark.
 1. [Deploy Spark in Standalone Mode](https://spark.apache.org/docs/latest/spark-standalone.html).
-2. Run the Docker container with `--net=host` in a location that is network addressable by all of your Spark workers.
+2. Run the Docker container with `--net=host` in a location that is network-addressable by all of your Spark workers.
    (This is a [Spark networking requirement](https://spark.apache.org/docs/latest/cluster-overview.html#components).)